Lujza44/Quiz/README.md

 ```
 ### Running the Application

+Check the correct structure of the project.
 Directory `data` should be at the same level as directories `bin` and `lib`.
 The structure of the project should look like this:

 ```
 Quiz